Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

-The craftsmanship involved in making this movie is impressive and no doubt a great part of the reason for its phenomenal success.
-However, it's natural to get lost in the breathtaking scenery, uplifting music and brilliant overall artistry in this blockbuster and miss the values embedded in the film and which also play a key role in its lasting popularity.
+The craftsmanship involved in this flick is impressive and no doubt contributes to its phenomenal success.
+However, it's natural to get lost in the breathtaking scenery, uplifting music and brilliant overall artistry in this blockbuster and miss the values embedded in the movie and which also play a key role in its lasting popularity.

-This article explores the values embodied in The Sound of Music that strike a deep chord in us and that are part of the reason the movie has retained its epic status for over five decades.
+This article explores the values embodied in The Sound of Music that strike a deep chord in us and that are part of the reason this classic has retained its epic status for over five decades.

-The film takes place in Salzburg, Austria in the late 1930s.
+The story takes place in Salzburg, Austria in the late 1930s.
 Maria, an unbefitting novice nun (played by Julie Andrews), leaves the convent by the gentle recommendation of the Mother Superior to fill a temporary position as governess to the seven children of a widowed, retired naval officer, Captain Von Trapp (played by Christopher Plummer).
-Maria brings music and happiness once again to the Von Trapp villa and wins the hearts of the children as well as that of the captain.
-Maria and the captain fall in love as Nazi Germany takes over Austria and Captain Von Trapp is ordered by the Third Reich to assume a position in its navy.
-Because he refuses to yield to a government he opposes, the captain defies German orders and crosses the Austrian border into Switzerland with Maria and his children to escape the German Nazis.
+Maria brings music and joy to the somber Von Trapp villa and wins the hearts of the children and of their father.
+Maria and the captain fall in love as Nazi Germany takes over Austria.
+When Von Trapp is ordered by the Third Reich to assume a position in its navy, he defies German orders and crosses the Austrian border into Switzerland with Maria and the children.

 Early in the film, there's an evident emotional distance between Captain Von Trapp and his seven children.
 He enforces strict discipline, requires they be drilled in their studies daily, and doesn't allow them to “dream away their summer holidays.”
-When Maria arrives as governess, her warmth gradually serves to melt the captain’s icy demeanor and detached, stern attitude towards his children.
+When Maria arrives as governess, her warmth gradually melts the captain’s icy demeanor and detached, stern attitude towards his children.

 We see his heart moved the first time he hears the children singing with Maria, and then our hearts are moved as he reluctantly, then willingly, joins them in song.
-Maria persuades the captain to draw closer to his children rather than push them away and she lets him know how much they yearn for a closer relationship with him.
+Maria persuades Von Trapp to draw closer to his children rather than push them away and she lets him know how much they yearn for a closer relationship with him.

-And although the children at first do not welcome Maria as their new governess, her genuine fondness for them eventually earns their trust.
+Although the children at first don't welcome Maria as their new governess, her genuine fondness for them eventually earns their trust.
 Maria fills the void left by the children’s deceased mother by bringing love, music and laughter back into their home and eventually becoming the children’s new mother.

 In some way, we can all relate to the family dynamics going on in the Von Trapp home, their struggles and imperfections, and we feel encouraged watching them work through these challenges and come to a place of conciliation.
 After all, this is the outcome we ultimately desire as we experience our own family conflicts.